Tiras

 Some theologians associate Tiras with Thrace or the Etruscans.
-In 1838, the German theologian Johann Christian Friedrich Tuch suggested identifying Tiras with the Etruscans — who, according to Greek and Roman sources such as Herodotus (I, 94), had been living in Lydia as the Tyrsenoi before emigrating to Italy as early as the 8th century BC.
+In 1838, the German theologian Johann Christian Friedrich Tuch suggested identifying Tiras with the Etruscans, who, according to Greek and Roman sources such as Herodotus (I, 94), had been living in Lydia as the Tyrsenoi before emigrating to Italy as early as the 8th century BC.
+This identification is a 19th-century theological speculation unsupported by modern evidence.
+Herodotus' account of the Etruscans as Lydian migrants has been shown to be a politically motivated legend, likely fabricated at the Lydian court in the early sixth century BC and lacking any claim to historical truth.
+Archaeogenomic research has confirmed that the Etruscans were autochthonous and genetically similar to their Latin neighbours, with no detectable Anatolian admixture dateable to the Bronze or early Iron Age.

-Ancient and Medieval Identifications
+Ancient and medieval identifications

 According to the Book of Jubilees, the inheritance of Tiras consisted of four large islands in the ocean.

-Josephus wrote that Tiras became ancestor of the "Thirasians" (Thracians) — a "flame-haired" (red or blond haired) people according to Xenophanes (Antiquities of the Jews, I, 6).
+Josephus wrote that Tiras became ancestor of the "Thirasians" (Thracians), a "flame-haired" (red or blond haired) people according to Xenophanes (Antiquities of the Jews, I, 6).

 Movses Khorenatsi, 5th century Armenian historian, attributed the founder of Armenian nation, Hayk, to being a grandson of Tiras.

 According to tractate Yoma, in the Talmud, Tiras is the ancestor of Persia.

 The Persian historian Muhammad ibn Jarir al-Tabari (c.
 915) recounts a tradition that Tiras had a son named Batawil, whose daughters Qarnabil, Bakht, and Arsal became the wives of Cush, Put, and Canaan, respectively.

-The mediaeval Hebrew compilation, the Chronicles of Jerahmeel, aside from quoting Yosippon as above, also provides a separate tradition of Tiras' sons elsewhere, naming them as Maakh, Tabel, Bal’anah, Shampla, Meah, and Elash.
-This material was ultimately derived from Pseudo-Philo (ca. 75 AD), extant copies of which list Tiras' sons as Maac, Tabel, Ballana, Samplameac, and Elaz.
+The mediaeval Hebrew compilation, the Chronicles of Jerahmeel 27:2, aside from quoting Yosippon as above, also provides a separate tradition of Tiras' sons elsewhere, naming them as Maakh, Tabel, Bal'anah, Shampla, Meah, and Elash.
+This material was ultimately derived from Pseudo-Philo 4:16 (ca. 75 AD), extant copies of which list Tiras' sons as Maac, Tabel, Ballana, Samplameac, and Elaz.

 Another medieval rabbinic text Book of Jasher (7:9) records the sons of Tiras as Benib, Gera, Lupirion, and Gilak, and in 10:14, it asserts that Rushash, Cushni, and Ongolis are among his descendants.
 An earlier (950 AD) rabbinic compilation, the Yosippon, similarly claims Tiras' descendants to be the Rossi of Kiv, i.e. Kievan Rus, listing them together with his brother Meshech's supposed descendants as "the Rossi; the Saqsni and the Iglesusi".